wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

     }
     ```

-5. If you want to resend the notifications, use the `resendCode` with the resend notifications API.
+3. If you want to resend the notifications, use the `resendCode` with the resend notifications API.

     ```
-    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/resend" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"resendCode\":\"1234-2ws34-1234\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
+    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/resend" -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"resendCode\":\"1234-2ws34-1234\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
     ```

-6. The API will return the following response.
+    The API will return the following response.

     ```
     {